+Reference to National Health & Wellbeing Outcome: N/A

+Personnel: None arising from this report

+0 New envision from this new ent

-Reference to National Health & Wellbeing Outcome: N/A Personnel: None arising from this report Carers: None arising from this report Provider Organisations: None arising from this report Equalities: None arising from this report Fairer Scotland Compliance: None arising from this report Financial: None arising from this report · · · · · · · · · · · · · · · · · · · Legal: The IJB will be compliant with: - The Integrated Resource Advisory Group guidance in relation to audit provision. - The Local Authority Accounts (Scotland) Regulations 2014 In Economic Impact: None arising from this report Sustainability: None arising from this report Sustainable Procurement and Article 19: None arising from this report Risk Implications: None arising from this report Implications for Glasgow City Council: The internal auditors of the Council will continue to report to the Council on operational matters relating to Social Care services in the first instance.
+Carers: None arising from this report

+Provider Organisations: None arising from this report ------------------------- -------------------------------

+Equalities: None arising from this report Fairer Scotland Compliance: None arising from this report

+Financial: None arising from this report

+Legal: The IJB will be compliant with: The Integrated Resource Advisory Group guidance in relation to audit provision.
+The Local Authority Accounts (Scotland) Regulations 2014

+Economic Impact: None arising from this report - Sustainable Procurement and None arising from this report Article 19:

+Risk Implications: None arising from this report

+Implications for Glasgow City The internal auditors of the Council will continue to report Council: to the Council on operational matters relating to Social Care services in the first instance.

-Implications for NHS Greater The current internal auditors of NHSGG&C will continue Glasgow & Clyde: to report to the NHS Board on operational matters relating to NHS services in the first instance.
+Implications for NHS Greater The current internal auditors of NHSGG&C will conti Glasgow & Clyde: report to the NHS Board on operational matters relating to NHS services in the first instance.